phaserjs/phaser/README.md

 * Stage has had all of its core update loops modified, so they now iterate through the display list forwards, instead of in reverse.
 Stage.postUpdate is now also a lot smaller, with no conditional branching if there is a Camera Target or not.
 * Within RequestAnimationFrame both `updateRAF` and `updateSetTimeout` now only call `game.update` if `isRunning` is true.
 This should avoid asynchronous Game destroy errors under environments like Angular (thanks @flogvit #2521)
 * Group.removeAll has a new argument `destroyTexture` which allows you to optionally destroy the BaseTexture of each child, as it is removed from the Group (thanks @stoneman1 #2487)
+* PluginManager.remove has a new argument `destroy` (defaults to `true`) which will let you optionally called the `destroy` method of the Plugin being removed.

 ### Bug Fixes